IvoVellekoop/wavesim_py/docs/source/development.rst

 Reporting bugs and contributing
 --------------------------------------------------
 Bugs can be reported through the GitHub issue tracking system.
 Better than reporting bugs, we encourage users to *contribute bug fixes, optimizations, and other improvements*.
 These contributions can be made in the form of a pull request :cite:`zandonellaMassiddaOpenScience2022`, which will be reviewed by the development team and integrated into the package when appropriate.
-Please contact the current development team through GitHub :cite:`wavesimgithub` to coordinate such contributions.
+Please contact the current development team through GitHub :cite:`wavesim_py` or the `www.wavesim.org <https://www.wavesim.org/>`_ forum to coordinate such contributions.